cfpb/design-system/docs/pages/e-mail-signup-forms.md

           * On [Browse](https://cfpb.github.io/design-system/pages/browse-pages) pages, when email signups are not a primary user goal, and the prefooter/end of page content has no other CTAs to compete with the email signup, use the standard prefooter email signup.
         variation_name: Inset email sign up
+        variation_specs: |-
+          * Heading: H3
+          * Body copy: Avenir paragraph
     variation_group_name: Types
     variation_group_description: >-
-      The email sign up form is comprised of standard slug text ("Email updates"), custom description text, a form field for the user to enter their email address, a standardized link to a privacy policy statement, and a standardized sign up button.
+      The email sign up form is comprised of a slug heading, custom description text, form field for the user to enter their email address, standardized link to a privacy policy statement, and standardized sign up button.

       Different page types will be connected to the corresponding GovDelivery list based on the page topic (i.e. HMDA) or page type (i.e. blog).